kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 ---
 layout: page-fullwidth
 title: "Impact needs Differentiation"
-subheadline: "An essay exploring developmental capacities for intimacy"
+subheadline: "An Essay Exploring Developmental Capacities for Intimacy"
 meta_teaser: "Explore how differentiation transforms impact sharing in NVC, supporting intimacy, accountability, and emotional responsibility in relationships."
-teaser: "Impact sharing without differentiation risks becoming a subtle form of emotional outsourcing that erodes the very intimacy it seeks to create."
+teaser: "In NVC spaces, impact sharing is often treated as inherently relational.
+But without differentiation, it can become a subtle form of emotional outsourcing that undermines intimacy."
 header:
     image: HeaderRootsAndPath.jpg
     background-color: "#262930"